 Maseru, Lesotho: 4 hours (350 kms)

-If you are travelling just to the capitals of Botswana (Gaborone) and Lesotho (Maseru) then a sedan is fine but if you will be visiting the parks or driving through the countries then a 4x4 is a must.
+If you are travelling just to the capitals of Botswana (Gaborone) and Lesotho (Maseru) or travelling to Namibia through Botswana on the Trans-Kalahari highway, then a sedan is fine but if you will be visiting the parks or driving through the remote parts of the countries then a 4x4 is a must.

 The Trans-Kalahari highway that runs through Botswana and connects South Africa and Namibia is a tar road in very good condition but petrol is not widely available so fill up whenever you get the chance.
 There are petrol stations at Jwaneng, Kwang and Charles Hill/Buitepos.